Managing Victoria’s water resources

 In Victoria we have 19 water corporations who provide a range of water services to customers in their areas.For more information about water corporations, visit water.vic.gov.au

-16 of these are for urban water supply (including of recycled water), sewage and trade waste disposal.
+16 of these are for urban water supply, sewage and trade waste disposal.

-6 of these are rural, for water supply, drainage, and managing salinity for irrigation, and domestic and stock.
+6 of these are rural, providing water supply, drainage, domestic and stock water and managing salinity for irrigation.

 Grampians Wimmera Mallee Water, Coliban Water and Lower Murray Water function as both an urban and rural water corporation.